Global brand management: head, heart and hands

-Helen suggests that global brand teams lack ‘clout’ (power to influence people) and ‘sanctions’ to use when regions don’t stick to the global strategy.
+Helen suggests that global brand management teams lack ‘clout’ (power to influence people) and ‘sanctions’ to use when regions don’t stick to the global strategy.
 This is why the most effective global brand directors work closely with senior management up to CEO level to get their backing and support.
 Carol Welch, formerly Global Marketing Director of Costa Coffee, talked about the critical role of the CEO in pushing regional directors to implement global initiatives and not ‘back out’.

 In addition, we recommend that people taking on global roles campaign to get as much resource as possible in three areas:

-- Budget: push to secure as much funding as possible, to be able to carry out some sort of global activity or at least global research
+Push to secure as much funding as possible, to be able to carry out some sort of global activity or at least global research

-- People: push to get a proper team.
+Push to get a proper team.
 Work on expanding this to fill in key roles as you demonstrate results.

-- ‘Unique tools’: design and create unique tools or processes that are important to the organisation.
+Design and create unique tools or processes that are important to the organisation.
 For example, this could be a creating a global brand equity tracking tool that is used across regions and used to identify issues and opportunities

 2. Head = show them the money

 One risk with global branding is to fall into the trap of ‘brand bureaucracy’, where the emphasis is on ‘policing’ regions to comply to a set of global brand guidelines.
 Instead, global brand directors should anchor their work on driving growth in the regions.
 The ambition should be to demonstrate how global branding can deliver growth that the regions couldn’t create by working alone.
 For example, when Sue Allchurch led the global Surf brand her team created a new global fragrance that was a blind-test winner AND delivered cost savings.
 The regional teams got a ‘double whammy’ of a better product at a lower cost.